 - Fighting late blight and other tomato diseases

-LAST CALL FOR PEAS (sow right in the soil) is early April here in Zone 5B, to avoid running into hot summer weather.
+LAST CALL FOR SPRING PEAS (sow right in the soil) is before mid-April here in Zone 5B, to avoid running into hot summer weather.
 I’m planting a rainbow of peas—yellow pods, purple pods, and many with hummingbird-friendly colorful flowers.

 FEED GARLIC planted last fall as greens get up and growing (how to grow garlic, which is harvested around July).
 Want help with other herbs?
 Try this interview with expert Rosemarie Nichols McGee, or Strictly Medicinal Herbs’ founder Richo Cech’s take on basils and more.

 BARE-ROOT CROPS like raspberry bushes, strawberry plants, fruit trees, asparagus, go in upon arrival.